 Phone: (304) 696-2882

-For information on the program faculty, click here.
+For information on the program faculty and staff, click here.